AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 and all will work out.

-The problem with this approach is that is *also* accepts the polymorphic recursive `S3`:
+The problem with this approach is that it *also* accepts the polymorphic recursive `S3`:

 ```
 dataS3 k (a :: k) b =MkS(S3Type b a)